Cyprien-GEHU/holbertonschool-low_level_programming/functions_nested_loops/README.md

-7-print_last_digit.c: The function print the last digit of a number 8-24_hours.c: The function print every minute of the day of Jack Bauer (00:00 to 23:59) 9-times_table.c: The function prints the 9 times table , starting with 0
+7-print_last_digit.c: The function print the last digit of a number 8-24_hours.c: The function print every minute of the day of Jack Bauer (00:00 to 23:59) 9-times_table.c: The function prints the 9 times table , starting with 0 10-add.c: the function add two intergers and returns the result